Reuben-Monaghan/Reuben-Monaghan.github.io/ReadMe.txt

 This is my first GitHub repository for my first project, a shopping list app written in Python.
 The goal is to create an app that allows me to select several recipes and generate a list of the required ingredients and quantities.

-To use, update the global file-path at the beginning of the code.
+To use, update the global file-path at the beginning of the code and save as a .py file.

 Features:
 -Selection of recipes and creation of a shopping list .txt file.